ahmedmos/azure-scripts/README.md

 # azure-scripts
 This repo contains Azure management scripts for certain purposes.
+The scripts here will be the "experimental" version, the final ones should be found in the Iaas Applications repo (e.g. the final Apache Ignite script is pushed there).

 # Using install-apache-ignite.sh
 This script installs [Apache Ignite](www.ignite.apache.org) on an HDInsight cluster, regardless how many your HDInsight cluster has.